QTIJS/QTI.JS/README.md

 QTI.JS ignores QTI extension points and generally passes them through verbatim to the HTML it generates, or gives them the default handling or styling.
-It does provide several different ways to hook in additional CSS stylesheets or Javascript functions which can style or handle extension points in the QTI content, like *data-*, *aria-*, and *class* attributes, or *customInteraction*, *customOperator*, and custom *selection* and *ordering* elements, etc.  But if you cannot supply stylesheets and/or Javascript code to handle the extensions and customizations in your QTI content, QTI.JS will not be able to handle them on its own.
+It does provide several different ways to hook in additional CSS stylesheets or Javascript functions to style or handle extension points in the QTI content, like *data-*, *aria-*, and *class* attributes, or *customInteraction*, *customOperator*, and custom *selection* and *ordering* elements, etc.  But if you cannot supply stylesheets and/or Javascript code to handle the extensions and customizations in your QTI content, QTI.JS will not be able to handle them on its own.

 So, if the extensions are not merely cosmetic but essential to the content, what this means is that your QTI 2.2 content, though